youngmin1205/youngmin1205/README.md

 -->

 ## About Me
-- 👩‍💻 I was working as Deployment Specialist
+- 👩‍💻 I was working as Deployment Specialist in Toronto, Canada
-- 🏡 Based in Seoul, South Korea
+- 🏡 Based in Seoul, South Korea now!

 ## What I am up to now
 - 🔭 I’m currently working on ...